Skip to main content

 .resolve("classpath:datasets/qa-dataset.json");

-Load datasets from anywhere on your file system:
+Load from anywhere on disk:

 // With file: prefix